ElPepe101/PHP-SOMCA/README.md

 echo $foo->inexistent_property->sha1()->sha1()->value(); // will echo the twice encrypted value of 10
 $foo->inexistent_property2 = array();             // now with arrays
 ```

+It really clear things out in the example files.

 Really hope It helps someone to code faster or stylish in PHP.